doobeh/ergo/ergo/content/2014/12/cnc-table.rst

 Cutting and Building
 --------------------

-The next stage is committing that design to wood-- I loaded the plywood into the machine, loaded the G-code and set my origin point (the 'bottom-left' of the plywood) and zeroed the machine to the table-top of the CNC bed.
-A lot of people use the top of the material as the Z depth zero, but while I'm learning, it reduces less chance of plunging into the bed material.
+The next stage is committing that design to wood— I loaded the plywood into the machine, loaded the G-code and set my origin point (the 'bottom-left' of the plywood) and zeroed the machine to the table-top of the CNC bed.
+A lot of people use the top of the material as the Z depth zero, but while I'm learning, it reduces less chance of plunging into the bed material and means I don't have to adjust the G-code to take into account the actual depth of the plywood— wood is rarely the size it's sold at.

 .. image:: https://farm8.staticflickr.com/7468/15350672144_dfe779b45d_z.jpg
     :width: 240px